Cost of Living in Brazil

 We asked people how much they someone comfortably live on in Brazil, they wrote:

 "The cost of living in Brazil varies greatly depending on a variety of factors such as whether one lives in a large city or rural village.
 In general, those living in the cities will find housing, transportation, medical costs, and other necessities to be more expensive than those living in rural areas.
 Groceries, however, are typically the same cost no matter where one lives in Brazil.
-Additionally, the cost of utilities varies depending on the location and the city," explained one expat.
+Additionally, the cost of utilities varies depending on the location and the city," remarked one in Brazil.

 Get Quote